nada-adel-mohamady/Leetcode-Problems-solutions-/README.md

 # Leetcode-Problems-solutions-
-This repo include my solutions of problems on Leetcode using C++ and Python.
+This repo includes my solutions of problems on Leetcode using C++ and Python.